 Mugwort Is Also Useful as an Essential Oil

-Before using mugwort essential oil, however, be sure to visit a doctor.
+Before using mugwort essential oil, be sure to visit a doctor to make sure mugwort is an herb that will be beneficial for you.
 Your skin may have an allergic reaction to it, making it unsafe to use.
-You can perform a skin patch test by placing a diluted drop on your arm; wait and see if any negative reaction will occur.
-In addition, if you're pregnant, it's not recommended to use this oil.
+You can perform a skin patch test by placing a diluted drop on your arm; wait and see if any negative reactions occur.
+If you're pregnant, it's best not to use this oil to avoid any side effects.